 - Pitocin and Antibiotics Errors

 After the baby enters the world, he or she and the new mother need extra TLC after delivery.
 Both are more susceptible to infections and while failure to protect an expectant mother from Covid-19 may not result in injuries to a newborn, other infections can.
 Doctors, nurses and hospital staff who fail to monitor newborns and new mothers, thus missing clues to changes in their health or behaviors, may be guilty of post-partum negligence, which can lead to injuries as well.

 SEEKING COMPENSATION FOR A BIRTH INJURY IN WASHINGTON, D.C.

 Depending on the severity of your child’s injury, he or she may need life-long care.
 The cost of paying for full-time care and various medications that will be required can become prohibitive.
 Add to that prosthetics, therapies, and adaptive technologies and ensuring your child gets what he or she needs can be financially overwhelming.
 There is no guaranteed amount of money you may be awarded in a birth injury case; however, you may make a claim for:

 - Lost wages

 If your child is stillborn, or dies during the birthing process, you may also make a claim for the funeral expenses along with a wrongful death claim.

-Paulson & Nace, PLLC, is widely recognized throughout Washington, DC for our aggressive advocacy of birth injury victims.
+Paulson & Nace, PLLC, is widely recognized throughout Washington, D.C. for our aggressive advocacy of birth injury victims.
 When you choose us, you are choosing a team who values family.
-Please call 202-463-1999 or fill out our contact form to tell us your story in a no-obligation consultation with an accomplished Washington, DC birth injury lawyer.
-We promise you that you do not have to suffer alone.
+Schedule your free case evaluation in our Washington, D.C. or Charleston, WV office by calling 202-463-1999 or by reaching out to us through our contact page.